mjjstockman/hull-college/README.md

 ## Navigation and Header

 The navigation bar allows the user to easily select which area of the site they wish to view.
 It will be located at the top of the site as this is common practice and is the area where most users eyes will be initially drawn to.
 It will be 'sticky', meaning it will stay at the top of the users screen even when they scroll the site.
-This is because the site is a one page design and it is essential for the user to always be able to navigate the site wherever their current position.
+This is because the site is a one-page design and it is essential for the user to always be able to navigate the site wherever their current position.
 When a link is hovered over it becomes underlined to help the user confirm they are about to select the relevant link.
 The underline remains once selected and the relevant navigation link is highlighted when the site is scrolled.

 The 'hamburger' icon was not used on small screens (where the navigation bar will collapse and be represented as three horizontal lines.
 When touched/clicked, this would reveal the navigation in a dropdown menu).
 This is often done due to the limited real estate space making the text hard to read when the screen is this size.
 However, this design was not used to make the site more easy to navigate for all users.
-Furthermore the navigation only contains three links so they have the space to remain next to each other still on small screens without causing accessibility and design issues.
-However, the logo will be centred and the navigation drop below at a particular screen width.
+Furthermore, the navigation only contains three links, so they have the space to remain next to each other still on small screens without causing accessibility and design issues.
+However, the logo will be centered and the navigation drop below at a particular screen width.

 [Back to top ⇧](#Hull-College)